toshok/echojs/CompilerPasses.md

    This phase might be nicer if the `new` expression could be further decomposed into 2 intrinsics, `%createObject` and `%invokeClosure`.
 Then the LLVM IR generator wouldn't need to support new expressions at all.

-   This phase also keeps track of the maximum number of call args required for any invocations.
+   This phase also keeps track of the maximum number of call args required for any invocation in a given function, so we can allocate a scratch buffer once.

 8. LambdaLift